 - The device terminates the connection to the Graphical User Interface.
-To access the device management again, perform the following steps:

-Reload the Graphical User Interface.

-- Reload the Graphical Oser Interlace

-- Log in again.

-- The device immediately uses the settings of the configuration profile on the fly.
+To access the device management again, perform the following steps: - □ Reload the Graphical User Interface. - Log in again. - The device immediately uses the settings of the configuration profile on the fly.